 He will work with you and your organization to provide the information and training you need to maintain and safe and healthy community.

-Brian is the deputy director of safety for D-Prep where he trains K-12 schools, colleges, universities, law enforcement, and workplace on issues related to threat assessment, crisis preparedness, crisis response, emergency operations, behavioral intervention, mental health, diversity, equity and inclusion.
+Brian is the creative director for D-Prep, where he trains K-12 schools, colleges, universities, law enforcement, and workplace on issues related to threat assessment, crisis preparedness, crisis response, emergency operations, behavioral intervention, mental health, diversity, equity and inclusion.

 Brian is also the lead content expert for InterACTT, the International Alliance for CARE and Threat Teams.
 InterACTT is a collaborative group of like-minded professionals working to make your everyday work easier and more efficient.
 Our goal is to support your day-to-day work in counseling, disability services, student conduct, law enforcement, CARE and threat teams, and diversity, equity and inclusion.